tomasoak/gobarber_api/README.md

 ## About

-This api provides everything needed to organize appointments between the barbers and customers.
+This API provides everything needed to organize appointments between the barbers and customers.

 Customers can choose the best time available to them.